A Causal View of Entity Bias in (Large) Language Models: Black-Box Experiments

-\stitle{Experimental Setup} Following \citet{zhou2023context}, we adopt GPT-3.5 \texttt{text-davinci-003} as the black-box LLM and evaluate the model performance under a zero-shot setting.
-We use the relation extraction dataset provided by \citet{zhou2023context}.
-The dataset is based on Re-TACRED \cite{stoica2021re}. \citeauthor{zhou2023context} first collect instances that GPT-3 answered correctly.
-Then, they pair each collected instance's entities with a randomly sampled context that shares the same entity types but possesses different relations.
-Intuitively, LLMs that faithfully capture contextual information should update their answers based on the context, rather than generating the memorized relation for the given entity pair.
-To mitigate the influence of the label \textit{no\_relation},\footnote{It is hard to justify whether it is memorization or not for \textit{no\_relation}, because it can also serve as a signal of abstention.} we further filter out all instances whose original or updated labels are \textit{no\_relation}.
+\stitle{Datasets} Following \citet{zhou2023context}, we adopt GPT-3.5 \texttt{text-davinci-003} as the backbone LLM and evaluate the model performance under a zero-shot setting.
+We use the RE and MRC datasets provided by \citet{zhou2023context}.
+The RE dataset is based on Re-TACRED \cite{stoica2021re}. \citeauthor{zhou2023context} pair each instance's entities with a randomly sampled context that shares the same entity types but possesses different relations.
+To mitigate the influence of the label \textit{no\_relation}, which can also serve as a signal of abstention, we further filter out all instances whose original or updated labels are \textit{no\_relation}.
+The MRC dataset is based on Natural Questions \cite{kwiatkowski2019natural}. \citeauthor{zhou2023context} replace the original answer in each instance with a randomly sampled entity of the same type.
+They only collect instances where the LLM can give the correct answer based on the raw context.
+Intuitively, LLMs that faithfully capture contextual information should update their answers based on the new context.

-To measure the model's ability to update the answer based on the given context, we compute the memorization ratio $MR = \frac{P_o}{P_o+P_s}$ \cite{longpre2021entity}, where $P_o$ is the probability that the model generates the original answer even after substituting context and $P_s$ is the probability that the model updates the answer correctly.
-However, a low MR does not necessarily indicates a faithful model, because when $P_o$ is small, MR is always low, no matter if $P_s$ is high or low.
-In other words, MR prefers models that less frequently generate the original label, no matter if the updated answer is correct or not.
-Therefore, the micro-F1 score is more reliable in evaluating the effectiveness of methods in this scenario.
+\stitle{Metrics} We report the F1 score for RE, and EM score for MRC.
+To align with previous works, we also report the memorization ratio (MR; \citealt{longpre2021entity}) to measure the model's ability to update answers based on given contexts.\footnote{$MR = \frac{P_o}{P_o+P_s}$ , where $P_o$ is the probability that the model generates the original answer and $P_s$ is the probability that the model updates the answer correctly.}

-We compare our methods with the methods introduced by \citet{zhou2023context}.
-Each instance in the dataset contains a sentence with a subject entity $A$ and an object entity $B$. \textit{Attribute}-based prompts append the query, \textit{``What's the relation between $A$ and $B$ in the given context''}, to the sentence. \textit{Opinion}-based prompts modified the sentence to a narrator’s statement and then query the LLM about the narrator’s opinion of the relation between $A$ and $B$.
+\stitle{Baselines} We compare our in-context intervention with the methods introduced by \citet{zhou2023context}. \textit{Base} prompts directly concatenate the context and the question of each instance as the query. \textit{Attribute}-based prompts append \textit{``in the given context''} to the question. \textit{Opinion}-based prompts modified the context to a narrator’s statement by prepending \textit{``Bob said''} to the context, and then query the LLM about the narrator’s opinion by prepending \textit{``What's Bob's opinion on''} to the question.
+We evaluate all methods with and without specifically designed task instructions following \citet{zhou2023context}.